-Rutgers clubs raise over $1,200 for refugee children in the Middle East
+Rutgers organizations raise over $1,200 for refugee children in the Middle East

 Out of the 21.3 million refugees fleeing war zones or prosecution across the globe, approximately half are children.
 On Saturday, the Arab Cultural Club (ACC) and the Palestine Children’s Relief Fund (PCRF) collaborated to produce "Miracles for the Middle East," a benefit banquet that was held at the Cook Campus Center.